 LVT 2013 r Big change in 2012, when sold by the Durma family, owners since the 1920s.
 The new owner has a company at Nyons

-LVT 2014 r 2011 wh Solid style of wine from a good, reliable name.
+LVT 2015 r 2011 wh Solid style of wine from a good, reliable name.
 Now biodynamic.
-40% of the production is bottled.
+Bottling has risen from 40% of the production to 90% under daughter Anaïs.
 The fruit quality is usually high.
-The domaine title changed to Vallot Le Coriançon in the early 2010s.
+Quality is moving forwards under daughter Anaïs, with the top Vinsobres of the three reds, the Le Haut des Côtes red, a ****(*) in 2015.
+I would highlight the VALUE in the **** 2016 Côtes du Rhône red.
+The domaine title changed to Vallot Le Coriançon then Domaine Vallot in the early 2010s.

 LVT 2016 r Vinsobres was brought into the Perrin of Beaucastel stable from 2000.
 The ex-Domaine de Gramenon vineyard supplies the Hauts de Julien from terraces behind the farm there.
 The Bicarelle vineyards are also mature, and this is now an important address for good Vinsobres.
 The style is for ripe wine with plenty of content and good, streamlined fruit.
 Oaking is light.